kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 ## FAQ

 **Q: Is my chat data secure?**
 A: Yes!
-All data is stored locally in your browser.
-Nothing is sent to external servers.
-Your conversations never leave your device.
+All data is stored locally in your browser's IndexedDB.
+If you use Google Drive sync, data is encrypted and stored in your personal Google Drive under your control.
+Your conversations never leave your device except when you explicitly enable cloud sync.

 **Q: Does this work with all AI chat platforms?**
 A: Currently supports ChatGPT, Claude, Gemini, and DeepSeek.
 We're actively monitoring new platforms and community requests for future additions.